rubyworks/rubytest/README.md

 the test is taken to be a purposeful _omission_, rather than simply pending.

 That is the crux of Ruby Test specification.
-Ruby Test supports some additional features that can makes it's usage even more convenient.
+Ruby Test supports some additional features that can makes its usage even more convenient.
 See the [Wiki](http://github.com/rubyworks/test/wiki) for further details.